panlingua/iwslt2025_mr-hi/README.md

 │  	└─ dev/
 │  	└─ test-2023/
 │  	└─ test-2024 (only audio files for the IWSLT 2024 evaluation campaign)/
-│  ├─ test (only audio files for the IWSLT 2025 evaluation campaign)/ │     └─ stamped.tsv
+│  ├─ test-2025 (only audio files for the IWSLT 2025 evaluation campaign)/
+│     └─ stamped.tsv
 │     └─ wav/
 ├─ LICENSE.md